joacorapela/lds_python/README.md

  ![docs](https://readthedocs.org/projects/pip/badge/)
 ----------------------------------

-- This repository is under construction.
+- this repository is under construction.
 At the moment it only contains functionality for inference, we will soon add functionality for learning.

 - documentation, includinng API specification and a Jupyter notebook demonstrating the use of linear dynamical systems for tracking, appears [here](https://lds-python.readthedocs.io/).